Tianyi-W-U/Tianyi-W-U/README.md

 - 👋 Hi, I’m @Tianyi-W-U
 - 👀 I’m interested in migration, LGBTQ+, public opinion, and civil societies
-- 🌱 I’m currently learning Sociology and Political Science in HKU as an undergraduate student
+- 🌱 I’m currently on exchange at UC Berkeley.
+I learn Political Science, Sociology in HKU as an undergraduate student
 - 💞️ I’m looking to collaborate on quantitative social sciences research
+- ⌨️ I am developing a website for fun!
+Programming is my hobby.
 - 📫 How to reach me jessiewu.hku@gmail.com

 <!---